 Every purchase or reimbursement must be directly related to the Individualized Learning Plan and aligned with State of Alaska standards for education.
 Materials purchased with allotment funds are the property of MSBSD.
 Appropriate use and maintenance of these materials is the responsibility of the parent.

 Please note: The Mat-Su Central School’s school year begins July 1 and ends on June 30.

 This allocation may be used for resources deemed APPROPRIATE & REASONABLE that fulfill the curriculum requirements of the Matanuska-Susitna Borough School District and ensures that proficiency in the state standards is being accomplished.
 These include, but are not limited to the traditional subject areas of mathematics, reading, language arts, social studies and science.
-The MCS supports families/students and parental choice in regards to education as well as choices in curriculum and enrichment offerings.
+The MCS supports families/students and parental choice in regards to education, as well as choices in curriculum and enrichment offerings.
 Allotments for students enrolled in the allotment-based program are furnished with public funds for public education.
 Therefore, all items purchased either by purchase orders or by reimbursements made with District funds, such as computers, equipment, textbooks & teacher’s guides, and other non-consumable items, shall be considered property of the Mat-Su School District.
-All property must be returned to Mat-Su Central School upon completion or withdrawal from the program.
+All property must be returned to Mat-Su Central School or purchased upon completion or withdrawal from the program.
 A student must have a current ILP on file with their advisor in order to have purchase orders or reimbursements processed.
 Requests for purchases/reimbursements must be aligned instructionally with the student’s ILP.

 Deadlines for Purchase Orders and Reimbursements

 Please refer to the school calendar/website for actual dates.